Kristopher38/syncd/README.md

 ## Setup

+### Local machine

-On your local machine the hardcoded synchronized directory is `watchdir` and it has to exist.
+On your local machine run the filesystem watcher specifying the synchronized directory and channel (this should be a hard-to-guess string that you will input on the OC side to pair it with local PC side).
+A synchronized directory has to exist.

 ```
-mkdir watchdir
-cargo run
+cargo run -- --channel your_unique_string --syncdir your_dir
 ```

+### Opencomputers machine

 On your OC computer you need OpenOS and OPPM installed.